You might catch a glimpse of the Galaxy S9 earlier than you think

 The degree of this sneak peek remains unclear.
 Citing "someone briefed on the company's plans," VentureBeat says the phones would make their "first public appearance" at CES.

 However, it's unusual for Samsung to bring physical demos of upcoming flagships at CES.
 Instead, the Korean phone maker could tease the device by showing a short video clip or digital image rendering.
-Samsung didn't immediately reply for a request to comment.
+For now, Samsung said it "does not comment on product rumors or speculation."

 Whatever the debut strategy may be, speculation around the devices are swirling.
 The Galaxy S9 Plus, for instance, is rumored by the same source to have more RAM and a dual-camera in addition to a bigger display.
 This is different from the current S8 and S8 Plus, which only differ in size.